jwiegley/git-from-the-bottom-up/index.md

 * **repository** — A **repository** is a collection of _commits_, each of which is an archive of what the project's _working tree_ looked like at a past date, whether on your machine or someone else's.
 It also defines HEAD (see below), which identifies the branch or commit the current working tree stemmed from.
 Lastly, it contains a set of _branches_ and _tags_, to identify certain commits by name.

 * **the index** — Unlike other, similar tools you may have used, Git does not commit changes directly from the _working tree_ into the _repository_.
 Instead, changes are first registered in something called **the index**.
 Think of it as a way of “confirming” your changes, one by one, before doing a commit (which records all your approved changes at once).
-Some find it helpful to call it instead as the “staging area”, instead of the index.
+Some find it helpful to call it the “staging area”, instead of the index.

 * **working tree** — A **working tree** is any directory on your filesystem which has a _repository_ associated with it (typically indicated by the presence of a sub-directory within it named `.git`.).
 It includes all the files and sub-directories in that directory.